 Relax, let go and trust yourself.
 Learning a new skill requires effort, and the newer the skill the more effort it takes-like learning new yoga poses.
 As your skill grows, the less effort you need to expend.
 Look for that point when you’ve gained enough competence that you can relax, let go and trust your new ability.
-You can add to your yoga skill by using equipment like resistance bands getting you to a new stage of your fitness level, just like with life, you need to find the right support to get you further in where you are.

 - Stay on your own mat

 Don’t compare yourself to others.
 Comparing yourself to others is detrimental to your confidence.
 I see participants sabotage their performance all the time in yoga class and when I facilitate presentation skills workshops.
 The first person to stand up and deliver a practice presentation sets the standard for the rest of the group.
 If that first presenter does an amazing job, others make comments such as “I don’t want to follow that,” and “Thanks for setting the bar so high!”
 In yoga class, nothing makes me fall out of a pose faster than noticing how steady someone behind me is.

 - Learn to be still

 Be still and your audience will pay attention to your message and perceive you as confident and credible.
 Many yoga instructors say that shavasana, the relaxation period at the end of the class, is the most difficult pose.
 When I taught yoga, I could see the constant micro-movements, adjustments to get comfortable, scratching, itching and twitching that would go on during these last few minutes of class.
 By not being still, you distract your body from total relaxation.
 The same is true for presentations.
 If I focus on how you windmill your arms or pace like a caged lion, I’m not paying attention to your words and you’re not achieving your objective.
 Excessive body movement communicates low confidence and distracts your audience.
 Learn to be still.